Pepperrs/CarND-Vehicle-Detection/README.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

 Ultimately I searched on four scales using YUV 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+I chose to apply heatmap labelung to reduce false positives.
 Here are some example images:

 ![alt text][image4]
 ---